kvesteri/sqlalchemy-continuum/docs/index.rst

 SQLAlchemy already has versioning extension.
 This extension however is very limited.
 It does not support versioning entire transactions.

 Hibernate for Java has Envers, which is propably the most advanced database versioning tool out there.
-Ruby on Rails has `papertrail https://github.com/airblade/paper_trail`_, which has very nice API but lacks the efficiency and feature set of Envers.
+Ruby on Rails has papertrail_, which has very nice API but lacks the efficiency and feature set of Envers.

 As a Python/SQLAlchemy enthusiast I wanted to create a database versioning tool for Python with all the features of Envers and with as intuitive API as papertrail.
 Also I wanted to make it _fast_ keeping things as close to the database as possible.